Social Care assessments

 -

-Ensure safe spaces are available during crises or emotional overload.
+Ensure that safe spaces are available during crises or periods of emotional overload.

 -